pieter-v-n/pmx-cluster-tb/README.md

 auto en06
 iface en06 inet6 manual
         mtu 4000

+# This must be the last line in the file
+post-up /usr/bin/systemctl restart frr.service
 ```
 ## Detect Thunderbolt Interface device identifiers
 We need to uniquely identify each Thunderbolt network device, in order to manage it.
 See: ![GTR7 Backside](/images/Server-back.png)